 First of all, God's people are already blessed with every spiritual blessing, according to Ephesians 1:3.
 Also, the Beatitudes in Matthew 5:3-12 let us know that God's people are already blessed in every area of their earthly lives.
 The problem lies in the fact that they don't realize that they are already blessed.
 Therefore, they insist on praying, "God bless me."

-Instead of praying that someone become blessed, learn what blessing applies to a particular situation and pronounce that blessing instead of praying for it.
+Instead of praying that someone becomes blessed, learn what blessings apply to a particular situation, and pronounce that blessing instead of praying for it.
 God has already given us every blessing we could ever need